-Join Joseph Lowery for an in-depth discussion in this video Understanding the technique, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video Understanding the technique, part of Building Mobile Sites with Dreamweaver and WordPress.

 In the previous chapter, we covered a technique for taking an existing WordPress Web design intended for the Desktop, and retrofitting it to tablet and phone screens.
 But happily, new WordPress Web site designs are needed every day.
 So how do modern Web designers react, knowing from the beginning that a multiple screen strategy is a requirement?
 In this movie, we'll explore the answer to that question a bit, and explain the technique that is detailed in the remainder of this course.
 Two guiding principles for Web professionals have emerged in recent years: responsive Web design, and mobile first.